Saiyato/volumio-rotary-encoder-plugin/README.md

 Should you encounter any problems with the encoder try the following:

 1. Add HW (hardware) debouncing; I've ordered 0.1uF capacitors to place between *CLK and GND* and/or *DT and GND*
-2. Try other rotary logic; I've tried to minimize the amount of double reads for my KY040 function, but the default *gray coding* should work too.
+2. Try other rotary logic; I've tried to minimize the amount of double reads for my KY040 encoder, now the default *gray coding* should work, otherwise try the 4x speed setting.

 I'd advise to use HW debouncing as most people seem to have solved their problems using that solution.